astropy/astroquery/docs/ipac/irsa/irsa.rst

 center is optional in this case.
 One additional parameter that must be set for these queries is ``polygon``.
 This is a list of coordinate pairs that define a convex polygon.
-The coordinates may be specified as usual by using the appropriate `astropy.coordinates` object (Again ICRS coordinates may be directly passed as properly formatted strings).
-In addition to using a list of `astropy.coordinates` objects, one additional convenient means of specifying the coordinates is also available - Coordinates may also be entered as a list of tuples, each tuple containing the ra and dec values in degrees.
+The coordinates may be specified as usual by using the appropriate `~astropy.coordinates.SkyCoord` object.
+In addition to using a list of `~astropy.coordinates.SkyCoord` objects, one additional convenient means of specifying the coordinates is also available - Coordinates may also be entered as a list of tuples, each tuple containing the ra and dec values in degrees.
 Each of these options is illustrated below: